-Tip 4 – To fulfill these new set of demands, CSPs need an underlying infrastructure designed to work seamlessly from hardware to applications in the multi-cloud environment.
-CSPs should utilize an extensible cloud service delivery platform that allows them to rapidly install new services with far less operational constraints and integrate with multiple platforms and technologies seamlessly.
+Tip 4 – To fulfill this new set of demands, CSPs need an underlying infrastructure designed to work seamlessly from hardware to applications in the multi-cloud environment.
+CSPs should utilize an extensible cloud service delivery platform that allows them to rapidly install new services with far fewer operational constraints and integrate with multiple platforms and technologies seamlessly.

 Inability to stand out from the competition

 In the cloud market, there are myriad cloud solutions available today, giving easy options to customers but posing a challenge for a cloud hosting service provider to differentiate and stand out in this crowd.
 With the competition getting fierce, CSPs need to display their products in a unique form, to sell them.